stadust/pointercrate-documentation/400_players/050_get_ranking.md

 ### Filtering:

-The result can be filtered by `nationality` (both by country code and country name) and by `name_contains`, which causes the endpoint to only return players whose name contains the given substring.
+The result can be filtered by `nation` (both by country code and country name) and by `name_contains`, which causes the endpoint to only return players whose name contains the given substring.

 Since none of the fields have the characteristics required of a pagination field (results aren't sorted by `id`, `score` is a floating point value and `rank` is not unique), pagination is done via a pseudo-field that is not contained in the response.